 The monarch also commissioned the Marble Palace on the shores of Lake Heiliger See as his summer residence.

-This beautiful palace built in Gothic-Tudor style by order of Emperor Wilhelm II and reminiscent of a large English country house is not only striking for its appearance, but because here took place an important chapter in the European history of the twentieth century.
+This beautiful palace built in Gothic-Tudor style by order of Emperor William II and reminiscent of a large English country house is not only striking for its appearance, but because here took place an important chapter of European history of the twentieth century.

 It was the place where Churchill (Great Britain), Truman (USA) and Stalin (USSR) met at the end of World War II to draw up the charter of the Potsdam Conference where they agreed on how Germany would be administered after the conflict and how Europe would be divided into areas of influence.

 Near Sanssouci is the New Palace, the largest of all those in Potsdam, which was also erected by King Frederick II in the eighteenth century.